gonchigars/cursortutorial.md/frontEnd.md

 ```

 **Key tip:** When reading code, semantic elements tell you what the content's purpose is, while divs and spans tell you nothing until you see their CSS.

+**AI-Assisted Experiment:**
+Ask AI: "Create a webpage first using only divs and spans, then refactor it to use semantic HTML5 elements.
+Show both versions side by side and explain how they differ in terms of accessibility, SEO, and browser interpretation."

 ---